Tutorial: Todo List¶

 Show Command¶

-We need a command to show lists
+We need a command to show lists or items inside a list.

 def getall(*a, **k):